 Support that we offer to Businesses

-With Mental Health costing the UK business £45 billion per annum, HSE Guidelines state that businesses must have a Mental Health policy and solution in place for when an employee issue arises.
+With Mental Health costing the UK business up to £45 billion per annum, HSE Guidelines state that businesses must have a Mental Health policy and solution in place for when an employee issue arises.

 Mindset in Motion will audit the following records:

 – Staff sickness levels and reasons for sickness;

 – levels of redundancy, reasons and cost to the Business.

 Mindset in Motion will provide training and mentoring to deliver the following: